 2. Let the child know what they can do.

->

-> Anything that offers your child a choice and works within your boundary will help keep interest.
-Your child may even choose who they do the act of kindness for or get to choose a different card if they don’t like a particular one.
+Anything that offers your child a path to make decisions and works within your boundary will help your child take ownership.
+Your child may even choose who they do the act of kindness for or to choose a different card if they don’t like a particular one.

->

-> 3. Once completed, name what the child did well.
+3. Once completed, name what the child did well.

->

-> In Language of Listening® this is called Success Training.
+In Language of Listening® this is called naming STRENGTHs.
 It might sound something like, “You created a picture for Grandma and put it in the mail special for her today.
 That was kind and thoughtful.”

->

-> Or, “You took 5 toys to the playground and shared them with other kids.
+Or, “You took 5 toys to the playground and shared them with other kids.
 That was hard for you, but you did it anyway.
 Powerful!”

 Strengths always come from the child’s actions, which means your praise is never empty praise, but based on observation and facts.